Jaekob/rustle/README.md

 To use Rustle, you need to have Rust installed on your system.
 You can install Rust using [rustup](https://rustup.rs/):

-You can use... curl to install rust... 🤦
+You can use... `curl` to install Rust... 🤦

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://rustup.rs | sh
 ```